NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 		F10 -> Display colliders.
 		Ctrl + P -> Obtain all items + 99 arrows + 99 bombs + 999 rupees
 		Ctrl + G -> Enable/ Disable God Mode.
-		C -> Lower PokÈmon HP in combat.
+		C -> Lower Pok√©mon HP in combat.
 		1 -> Teleport to Ganon Final Room.
 		2 -> Teleport to outside of Victory Road.
 		3 -> Teleport to Mini-Boss Room.

-THE POK…MON COMBAT
+THE POK√âMON COMBAT

-	You will have 3 PokÈmon with a melee and a special attack, that will do more damage to the PokÈmon enemy.
+	You will have 3 Pok√©mon with a melee and a special attack, that will do more damage to the Pok√©mon enemy.
 The special attack has got a cooldown time to be cast again.
 At the moment, enemy IA won't attack you.
-It's only a test to see how this mechanic will work. (different PokÈmon with different attacks & types that will do more or less damage depending the PokÈmon).
+It's only a test to see how this mechanic will work. (different Pok√©mon with different attacks and types that will do more or less damage depending the Pok√©mon).

 SAVE/LOAD

-	You can save the game through the Zelda/PokÈmon menus.
+	You can save the game through the Zelda/Pok√©mon menus.
 If you Load a saved game, the game inits with the stats at the start of the level you saved last time, like a Checkpoint System.

 WIN/LOSE CONDITIONS